slacgismo/regrow/generation_modeling/README.md

 3. A quadratic non-negative cost curve, e.g., $C(q) = R ~ q^2 + P ~ q + constant$, where $R$ is the scarcity rent of the facility.

-There are cases where the generation cost curve obtained os not monotonically increasing and the resulting fit yields a negative value of $R$.
-Any non-convex cost function is relaxed by increasing the offending components of the price curve to ensure a monotonically increasing cost function.
+There are cases where the generation cost curve obtained is not monotonically increasing and the resulting quadratic cost curve fit yields a negative value of $R$.
+Such non-convex cost function fits are relaxed by increasing the offending components of the price curve to ensure a monotonically increasing cost function.

 ## Data Flow